UniFormal/uniformal.github.io/doc/setup/index.md

 cd ../deploy
 java -jar mmt.jar
 ```
-You can now either use [jEdit](jedit.html) to work with .mmt files or run MMT natively for various other [applications](../applications/).
+You can now either use [jEdit](jedit.html) to work with .mmt files or run MMT natively

 Additional instructions for running MMT are available [here](running.html).